LoicSanchez/WebDev/README.md

 # WebDev
-This is y work on Web Development
+This is my work on Web Development

 # Details
 Blog -> html and css for simple blog posts formatting